MichaelCurrin/code-cookbook/recipes/other/documentation/index.md

     - Uses VuePress, a Jamstack framework targeted at building static docs site using markdown.
     - VuePress used Vue internally, but you don't have to use Vue directly.
     - The sidebar is auto-generated based on pages.

+If you are interested in Hugo, see this [article](https://themefisher.com/hugo-documentation-themes/).